djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-16-a-reflection-on-grading.markdown

 Well, this was a much blogg-ier, long-twitter-esque post.
 Guess ya gotta start somewhere!

-Till next time (because otherwise the ground will be too hard to plant plants!),
+Till next time (because otherwise the ground will once again be too hard to plant plants!),

 Yours.